-The journey to the camp is largely along a tarmac road, with the last 30 minutes drive being along an unmade track which enables you to see local villages and the changing landscapes of The Gambia.
-Transportation is by either air-conditioned 4WD or minibus for the 4 to 5 hour drive.
+The journey to the camp is largely along a tarmac road, with the last 30 minutes’ drive being along an unmade track which enables you to see local villages and the changing landscapes of The Gambia.
+Transportation is by either air-conditioned 4WD or minibus for the 4-5 hour drive.

-There is no mains electricity so dining is by candlelight and solar-powered lanterns are provided for you at night.
-It is hot during the day with cool nights during the winter, getting hotter from March onwards, however the tents are built to remain as cool as possible and mosquito nets cover the beds within.
+There is no mains electricity, so dining is by candlelight, and solar-powered lanterns are provided for you at night.
+It is hot during the day with cooler nights during the winter, getting hotter from March onwards.
+The tents are built to remain as cool as possible, while mosquito nets cover the beds within.

 Please note that children under the age of 13 are not permitted at the camp.
-A good level of fitness and mobility is needed to maximise the enjoyment of this trip and to manage the many winding stairs to the tents as well as to get in and out of the boats.
-It is therefore not recommended for those with walking difficulties and, due to the limited number of tents, singles are unfortunately not permitted unless by special arrangement.
+It is not recommended for those with walking difficulties and, due to the limited number of tents, singles are unfortunately not permitted unless by special arrangement.